mhingston/keystone-cli/README.md

 ```bash
 keystone init
 ```
-This creates the `.keystone/` directory for configuration and `.keystone/workflows/` for your automation files.
+This creates the `.keystone/` directory for configuration and seeds `.keystone/workflows/` with default automation files and agents (like `scaffold-feature` and `keystone-architect`).

 ### 2. Configure your Environment
 Add your API keys to the generated `.env` file: